-Based on the CIPD definition, the below is what a regular business psychologist would do for you.
-I would do more, based on capability and capacity…
+Based on the CIPD definition, the below is what a standard business psychologist would do for you.
+I would do more, based on capability and capacity… and the efforts of my research over the last 9 years – 3 of which culminated in a doctorate.

 A business psychologist studies a unique branch of psychology and does not have the same responsibilities as a traditional psychologist.
 They do not normally see individual “patients” but an entire company can be their “patient”.
 They work alongside the Human Capital function (HR) but are more focused on the well-being of the employees, while an HR specialist has more of a legal and financial focus.
 From this perspective, one could consider the consultation that Gables performs as Stage Development Psychology.